 We wonder why Krishna did not participate in Draupadi’s swayamvara.
 We want them to be brother and sister, to explain this.
 Maybe because she rejected Karna (a charioteer) and by doing so disqualified a cowherd (Krishna) and ended up with five brahmins who turned out to be five warriors.
 Maybe she realised her mistake later in life.
 We can only speculate.
 She rejected Karna, and Karna hurt her.
 Krishna rejected Draupadi, but protected her.

 Draupadi chose Arjuna, but he failed to protect her.

 What are your thoughts on men and women in our mythology and history managing polygamy?
 How did they divide their affection between their various partners?
-Is it possible to truly love more than one person?

 In nature, animals have of all types of sexual relationships: swans are monogamous, monkeys are polygamous, many insects eat their lovers, sea-horses and penguin males take care of the baby, birds build nests together, and lions have harems and leave child rearing to women.
 Over a 1000 species of animals display same sex behaviour.
 Humans pick and choose what they want.
 Different cultures value different sexual behaviours, tying it up to property and inheritance through the idea of marriage.
 Love waxes and wanes, sexual desire waxes and wanes, partnership waxes and wanes: we struggle to align all three.